AMERICA’S NEXT GUN MASSACRE IS INEVITABLE.

-Unless one government intern can make a miracle of his odd jobs in DC.
+Unless one government intern can make a miracle of his odd DC jobs.

-Gabriel Dunne’s D.C. internship has him tracking gun violence in America.
-But before he can start, Gabriel’s boss tasks him with planning her wedding; Parker wants help seducing their fellow intern; security chief Hubbard hounds him about expired passwords; the shredder guy needs saving from his deadly machine; and Congress threatens a government shutdown that’ll send them all packing.
-When a colleague is victimized by just the kind of violence their office exists to prevent, these ordinary bureaucrats must rally, or become statistics in America’s next mad shooting spree.
+Gabriel Dunne’s internship has him tracking gun violence in America.
+But before he can start, boss Chloe tasks him with planning her wedding; Parker wants help seducing their fellow intern; security chief Hubbard hounds him about expired passwords; the shredder guy needs saving from his deadly machine; and Congress threatens a government shutdown that’ll send them all packing.
+When a colleague is victimized by just the kind of violence their office exists to prevent, this frazzled bunch must fight back, or become statistics in America’s next mad shooting spree.